hpe-dev-incubator/hpe-dev-portal/content/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme.md

 ![InPost state 2](https://redfish-lab.sourceforge.io/media/redfish-wiki/Master-the-Redfish-Server-States/2-InPost.png)

-`InPostDiscoveryComplete` follows the `InPost` state in the boot process of a server.
+`InPostDiscoveryStart` follows the `InPost` state and then, `InPostDiscoveryComplete`.
 For the purpose of this blog, we assume that it corresponds to the state in which UEFI is loaded and running:

 ![InPostDiscoveryComplete / UEFI](https://redfish-lab.sourceforge.io/media/redfish-wiki/Master-the-Redfish-Server-States/3-InPostDiscoveryComplete.png)